 The School opened in 1985 as a joint venture of the University, the New York State Department of Health, and later Albany Medical College.
 This arrangement enriches the academic life of the School and benefits our diverse student body.
 Most of the 200+ faculty members at the School have primary appointments at the Department of Health, working on a daily basis administering major health programs for the state of New York, or researching scientific or policy questions of national significance.
 Case studies discussed in the classroom frequently emerge from a faculty member's long experience in the field.
 Students have regular access to these health experts as teachers, mentors and internship advisors.
 What's more, students have immediate access through the School to a vast array of internship opportunities, both at the Health Department and at a wide variety of other public and private institutions throughout the world.

 Over 400 students from a wide variety of academic, racial, cultural and ethnic backgrounds are enrolled in academic programs at the School of Public Health.
 We are always seeking to increase the diversity of our student body.
 Dozens of students, many of whom work full time in professional careers, take courses at the School on a part-time basis.
 The School offers MS, MPH, DrPH and PhD degrees, in the following departments: Biomedical Sciences; Environmental Health Sciences; Epidemiology & Biostatistics; and Health Policy, Management & Behavior.
-We offer three graduate certificate programs, two of which are available online.
+We offer four graduate certificate programs, two of which are available online.
 The Preventive Medicine Residency program and the Residency in Dental Public Health are available to physicians and dentists preparing for leadership roles in public health.
 In addition, we have recently added an undergraduate public health major, providing an interdisciplinary introduction to public health for interested undergraduate students.